New York Like a Native

 Please don't make "walking across the Brooklyn Bridge" your sole goal!
 You should combine the bridge walk with a visit to adjacent neighborhoods, such as DUMBO and Fulton Ferry at the least, and then Brooklyn Heights and beyond.

 Brooklyn is complicated.
-If you want to visit other neighborhoods, or attractions, such as Williamsburg, or Coney Island, or Prospect Park, please recognize that they are far from each other!
+If you want to visit other neighborhoods, or attractions, such as Williamsburg, or Coney Island, or Prospect Park, please recognize that they are not close to each other.
 You can't always fit it all together.
-For example, If you walk across the Brooklyn Bridge and end up in DUMBO, you can get to Williamsburg fairly easily, either by ferry (recommended!) or taxi.
+For example, If you walk across the Brooklyn Bridge and end up in DUMBO, you can get to Williamsburg fairly easily, either by ferry (recommended) or taxi.
 But that takes you farther from Prospect Park and even farther from Coney Island.

 Is there a right way or direction?

-I've seen online advisors telling visitors that the "right way" is to travel from Brooklyn to Manhattan so you can see the Manhattan skyline and don't have to turn around.
+I've seen online advice that the "right way" is to travel from Brooklyn to Manhattan so you can see the Manhattan skyline and don't have to turn around.
 Don't listen to that.

 There's certainly value to walking from Brooklyn to Manhattan.
 But whatever direction you choose, you can stop at either of the bridge's two towers and get a good sense of the 360-degree skyline.

-The value in walking from Manhattan to Brooklyn is not simply that you can meet me in Brooklyn for a tour, it's that walking to Brooklyn offers a decompression of sorts from Manhattn, but also provides a sense of Brooklyn's urban scale.
+The value in walking from Manhattan to Brooklyn is not simply that you can meet me in Brooklyn for a tour, it's that walking to Brooklyn offers a decompression from Manhattan, while also providing a sense of Brooklyn's urban scale.

 Walking directions from Manhattan